stefanjaro/data-engineering-nanodegree-capstone-project/README.md

     * Their travel details such as their mode of travel, their airline and flight number, their port of entry, their date of arrival, the final date before which they must depart the US, their arrival status, and their departure status.
     * Their visa details such as the type of their visa, their purpose in the country, and the department of state that issued their visa.
 * **US City Demographics**: This data was published by OpenDataSoft.
 It contains demographic information for 2,891 cities across the United States.
 The dataset is comprised of numerical information such as median age, gender-based population figures, average house-hold size, number of veterans, number of foreign-born residents, and a breakdown by race.
 * **Airport Codes**: This data was published on DataHub.io.
-It contains, primarily codified, information on 55,075 transportation ports (i.e., airports, seaports, heliports, and baloonports) around the world.
+It contains, primarily codified, information on 55,075 transportation ports (i.e., airports, seaports, heliports, and balloonports) around the world.
 In addition to the name of the port and codes for the countries, regions, municipalities, and continents it belongs to, it also contains its elevation level, location coordinates, and type of port.
 * **Global Land Temperature by City**: This data was published by the non-profit, Berkeley Earth.
 It contains time-series data of the average temperature observed in 3,448 cities across 159 countries spanning the time period 1743 to 2013.

 # Data Exploration